-Good news for online shoppers: MEPs have voted in favour of ending geo-blocking and country redirects.
+Good news for online shoppers: no more geo-blocking and country redirects.
 The rules adopted by MEPs became a reality on 3 December 2018.
-Read on to know more.
+Read on to find out more.

 Many Europeans shop online on a daily basis.
 Whether it’s for electronics, appliances or furniture, 57% of EU citizens bought something online in 2017.
 Shopping online is one of the favourite activities of internet users, of which 68% shopped online in 2017.

 Online shopping doesn’t stop at the border: in 2017 one third of online shoppers bought from a retailer in another EU country.
 However, shoppers can come up against various barriers that prevent them from getting what they want.

-On Tuesday 6 February MEPs adopted a regulation to end geo-blocking, obliging retailers to give people access to goods and services on the same terms all over the EU, regardless of where they are connecting from.
+On 3 December 2018, the regulation putting an end to geo-blocking became applicable.This obliges retailers to give people access to goods and services on the same terms all over the EU, regardless of where they are connecting from.
 MEPs approved the regulation on 6 February 2018.

 Any restriction imposed by online shops based on nationality, place of residence or place of connection.

 For example, when you are shopping from Belgium and find the coat you want on a French website.
 You fill your cart, double-check you have picked the right size and click “buy”.
 The message “You are being re-directed to the Belgian page of this website” appears on your screen and you find yourself on the Belgian page of the website, where the object of your dreams is not available.

 This is called country redirect and it is one of the several barriers that prevents shoppers from picking the online shop they prefer.

 Other forms of customer discrimination include: